-The Otago Gold Project and the Smylers Gold Project are located on the South Island of New Zealand.
-The Otago Project encompasses approximately 910 km2 and the Smylers Project encompasses approximately 62 km2.
-The Otago Project consists of four permits, of which three are two-year prospecting permits and one is a five-year exploration permit.
-These four prospecting and exploration permits are 100% owned by the Company.
-The Smylers Project consists of two contiguous exploration permits that are subject to an option agreement with Hyde Resources Limited and Smylers Gold Limited.
+The Otago Gold Project and the Smylers Gold Project are located on the South Island of New Zealand and encompass a combined area of approximately 943 km2.
+The Otago Project now consists of six permits, of which three are prospecting permits and three are exploration permits.
+The Smylers Project consists of two contiguous exploration permits that were acquired through the acquisition of Hyde Resources Limited.
+All eight of these permits are 100% owned by the Company.

 The Company must complete a minimum work programme for each permit that is acceptable to NZPAM by the permit expiry date.
-NZPAM issues permits to prospect, explore and mine Crown-owned minerals in New Zealand.
+NZPAM is a part of the New Zealand Ministry of Business, Innovation and Employment, which administers the Crown Minerals Act 1991, under which prospecting, exploration and mining permits are granted.